 “This is literally the most amicable breakup in history,” said a friend of mine over the phone, “why are you even splitting up?”
 Even I had to admit that it all felt very surreal.
 “Are you sure this is what you both want?” my mum had asked back when my parents visited.
 We’d been sitting in the little garden of their canal side apartment, the four of us drinking wine while my dad puffed away on his signature vacation cigar.
 It had all been so unsettlingly civil.

 I could see how it looked from the outside, but I’d grown tired of trying to explain it to people.
 They could never truly understand, especially those whose own relationships had survived all kinds of crap: habitual screaming and fighting, screwing around on each other, alcoholism, chronic depression, drug addiction, you name it.
-S and I hadn’t wronged each other in any way; we’d just drifted apart, lost our spark, run our course.
+S and I hadn’t wronged each other in any way, we’d just drifted apart, lost our spark, run our course.
 I wasn’t angry or resentful, I was simply heartbroken.
-I felt brokenhearted for the young idealistic people we’d been when we met.
+I felt gutted for the young idealistic people we’d been when we met.
 I felt disconsolate about the shared dreams we wouldn’t fulfill and the children we’d never have.
 These were the thoughts that invaded my head at night and haunted the dreams of the little sleep I managed to get.

 At Old Harbour I was starting to grow tired of the job.
 After three years with the company, I felt like I’d hit a wall when it came to the nuts and bolts of my typical working day.
 I could pretty much knock out the daily news items in my sleep, while the formulaic structure of our weekly programs no longer felt fresh and exciting.
 Now that S and I were calling it a day, a frightening notion hit me one morning while I was cycling to work.
 Do I really need to stay in Amsterdam?
 The thought lingered in my head for almost a week before I finally came to the conclusion that the only reason for me to stay at Old Harbour was the opportunity to interview more stars.
 Was it really worth it?
 In the words of Mr. Marvin Gaye: “Is that enough?”

-I found myself mulling it all over as I trammed my way across the city to interview French film maestro Jean-Pierre Jeunet.
+I found myself mulling it all over as I trammed my way across the city to interview the French film maestro Jean-Pierre Jeunet.
 I could never proclaim myself an expert in French cinema, but I did love Jeunet’s work.
 His movies Delicatessen, Amélie and The City of Lost Children were titans of modern day cinema stuffed full of cartoonish visuals, off-kilter characters and contrasting senses of heightened romance and dark, brooding despair.
-My interview with him was for his second English language movie, The Prodigious T.V.
+My interview with him was for his second English language movie, The Prodigious T.S.
 Spivet, starring Helena Bonham Carter.

 If I was a little disappointed with the movie, that was nothing compared to the experience of interviewing Jeunet, who was an abrasive, uncooperative twat from the moment I sat down and said hello.
-With the limpest of handshakes, he wouldn’t even look at me until the cameras had started rolling and seemed intent on punctuating our chat with a series of withering looks and one-word answers.
+With the limpest of handshakes, he wouldn’t even look at me until the cameras started rolling and seemed intent on punctuating our chat with a series of withering looks and one-word answers.
 Maybe he’d just been having a bad day, though my online research suggests this almost certainly wasn’t the case.

-“Leighton, how are you?” asked Tracy, “What about your life in Amsterdam?”
+“Leighton, how are you?” asked Trudy, “What about your life in Amsterdam?”
 I was skyping with my old boss from the school S and I had taught at in Beijing.
 Despite our somewhat bumpy year working together, we’d kept in touch and I’d even continued working for her as a freelance recruitment consultant.
 Every now and then she’d ask me to screen a bunch of CVs and interview any desirables before making a final recommendation.
 It wasn’t a great deal of work and my bank account certainly appreciated the extra cash injections.
-When I gave Tracy a brief rundown of “my life in Amsterdam” she was initially lost for words.
+When I gave Trudy a brief rundown of “my life in Amsterdam” she was initially lost for words.
 “Oh… I’m so sorry” she eventually said and quickly changed the subject.
 But later on, as I sifted through my emails at work, I was surprised to find a job offer in my inbox.
-Tracy wanted me to come back to Beijing and help her manage the school.
+Trudy wanted me to come back to Beijing and help her manage the school.
 “You will be my head teacher,” she explained, as if the matter had already been agreed.
-“You will help me manage everything, especially when I take Harley to school in America”.
-Ah yes, The Prodigious Harley Wang.
+“You will help me manage everything, especially when I take Happy to school in America”.
+Ah yes, The Prodigious Happy Wang.
 Boy genius, the micromanaged one, the student of infinite subjects, the boy who’d sometimes look at me as if he’d love nothing more than to do a T.S.
 Spivet and jump on a train that would take him away from it all.

 I knew I was going to accept the job offer the moment I’d finished reading the email.
-There were some finer points of the contract I wanted to fine tune, but my overall feeling was that a move away from The Netherlands was what I needed to get my life back on track.
+There were some finer points of the contract I wanted to sort out, but my overall feeling was that a move away from The Netherlands was what I needed to get my life back on track.
 It would be a great chance to reflect on everything and reach that all-important state of inner peace.
 It would be an exciting new start!

 Those last four months of 2013 were the toughest of my life.
 Having made my decision to leave Amsterdam, it was agreed that S would retain the apartment and buy me out of my half of the mortgage.
-But then, in a truly horrible morning with a valuator, we discovered that our place was in negative equity, which meant that if I wanted to move on I’d have to buy myself out.
-I lost virtually 75% of my life savings that winter, but sometimes you just have to bite a big old bullet.
+But then, in a truly horrible morning with a valuator, we discovered that our place was in negative equity, which meant that if I wanted to move on I’d have to buy myself out!
+I lost about 75% of my life savings that winter, but sometimes you just have to bite a big old bullet.
 Freedom is priceless, I told myself, signing the papers with a lump in my throat.

 S had no interest in keeping the cats, so it was up to me to find them new homes.
 After a succession of frustrating time wasters, I finally found a young Moroccan couple who seemed to want to adopt them for the right reasons.
-Packing up all their stuff and popping them both into our cat bags for the last time was just another level of heartbreak, especially with Charlie fixing me with a confused big-eyed look, right up until the moment the car sped off.
+Packing up all their stuff and popping them both into our cat bags for the last time was just another level of heartbreak, especially with Charlie fixing me with a confused, big-eyed look, right up until the moment the car sped off.
 “What’s going on?” his little black and white face said.
 If only I could have explained.

 “We’ll be sorry to lose you,” said Ap, shifting his glasses up to his forehead, “but I understand.
 You gotta do what you gotta do”.
 With just three months to go until I boarded my plane to China, it was a scary thought to realize that I was gradually building up to the end of everything as I knew it.
 I’d lost the love of my life.
 My savings had been decimated in order to simply say goodbye to the place I called home.
 I was turning my back on the best job I’d ever had and bidding farewell to some great friends.
 With what remained of my stuff already finding its way into packing boxes, I arranged for everything to go into a storage facility outside Amsterdam until my long-term future became clearer.

 Somewhat foolishly, I ended up embarking on a whirlwind romance with a Dutch girl living near the German border.
-She was a friend of a friend I’d got chatting to through a shared Facebook group and we seemed to have plenty in common.
+She was a friend of a friend I’d got chatting to through a Facebook group and we seemed to have plenty in common.
 After a bit of online blah de blah she started visiting me at weekends.
 We watched movies together, listened to football on the radio, took long strolls around Amsterdam and spent plenty of time in the bedroom.
 She knew I was China-bound at the end of December, but it didn’t put her off and as the clock ticked down on our inevitable parting I sensed she was looking for a way to keep things alive beyond my flight.
-But deep down I knew there was no future her.
-Looking back, I wish I’d been a bit more straightforward with her but with everything I was going through I just kinda enjoyed it for what it was, hoping that she’d eventually figure out this wasn’t a workable thing.
+But deep down I knew there was no future with her.
+Looking back, I wish I’d been a bit more straightforward with her, but with everything I was going through I just kinda enjoyed it for what it was, hoping that she’d eventually figure out that it wasn’t a workable thing.
 I think she deserved a lot better.